Permanent residence pathways for Hong Kong residents: Assessing the application against the public policy eligibility requirements

 Canadian work experience does not need to be continuous to qualify, but the period of 12 months of required employment does not include

 A reasonable period of vacation time will be counted towards meeting the work experience requirement.
-For example, a 2-week period of paid vacation leave within a given 52-week period in which the applicant was engaged in qualifying work would qualify, whether that period of vacation was taken in Canada or outside Canada.
+For example, a 2-week period of paid vacation or sick leave within a given 52-week period in which the applicant was engaged in qualifying work would qualify, whether that period of vacation was taken in Canada or outside Canada.

 Principal applicants are requested to provide documentary evidence of their work experience in Canada.
 Documents that can be used as evidence include